-Applications for both types of grants must be received by either of the Committee Co-Chairs by Monday, January 31, 2005.
+Applications for both types of grants must be received by the Committee Chair by Tuesday, January 31, 2006.
 No late proposals will be accepted.
 All applicants will receive confirmation that their application has been received.
-For Type II grants, no funds can be disbursed until July 1, 2005; however, the research projects of grant recipients may begin before that date.
-For Type I grants, stipends will be included with July 31, 2005 paychecks unless funds become available which may allow the stipends to be included in May and/or June salaries.
+For Type II grants, no funds can be disbursed until July 1, 2006; however, the research projects of grant recipients may begin before that date.
+For Type I grants, stipends will be included with July 31, 2006 paychecks unless funds become available which may allow the stipends to be included in May and/or June salaries.
 Awards will be announced in the beginning of April.
 Unfortunately, this Committee cannot provide applicants with individual evaluations of proposals.

 Application Format and Restrictions are explained in the following paragraphs of this announcement.
-Further information can be obtained from the Committee Co-Chairs, Kay Brummond (412-624-1955/e-mail kbrummon@pitt.edu) and Renate Blumenfeld-Kosinski (412-624-6224/e-mail renate@pitt.edu).
+Further information can be obtained from the Committee Chair, Kay Brummond (telephone: 412-624-1955; e-mail: kbrummon@pitt.edu).